Merethin/Moonlark/README.md

 Optionally, you can also provide a container name, if you use Containerise and want to send telegrams from a nation that isn't your main.
 Telegram links will automatically open in said container.

 To end the recruitment session, run `/stop`.
+As an administrator (admin role set in `/config`), run `/forcestop` to stop another user's recruitment session, if they've left it idle for example.

 To view recruitment stats for your server, run `/stats`.
 By default the command will show all-time statistics, but by passing a number `X` to the `since` parameter, it will show stats for the last `X` days.